Yyoungion/Y10DataScienceProject/PROJECT_DEVELOPMENT.md

 | Username | String | Text | 50 | 50 | The username of the user | Yyoungion | It has to be a regestered username from the Login.csv. |
 | Password | String | Text | 50 | 50 | The password in relation to the username | Password1 | It has to be the regestered password from Login.csv in relation to the username inputed. |

+## Editing Github Commits

+**Mar 5**
+* Documentation
+* Started working on Documenting the requirements and specifications on markdown.
+I got up to Non-Functional Requirements - Reliability.

+**Mar 7**
+* Began Program Experimenting
+* I tried to test playing sound from my API.
+It did not work.
+I then found a tutorial that taught me how to request from an API.
+It allowed me to request things like ID and Typings for pokemon, which allowed me to start understanding how requesting worked.
+Next, I needed to figure out how to download a MP3 file from a provied link.

+**Mar 10**
+* Project Development
+* I continued to work on my documentation, finished the reqirements and specifications.
+I also created a Gantt chart.

+**Mar 11**
+* Flowchart & Structure Chart
+* I created my Flowchart for main() and Sructure chart.

+**Mar 13**
+* Program testing
+* Nothing much was done here.
+I tried to play sound but it failed miserably.

+**Mar 17**
+* Algorithm - Playrandomsound
+* I have added a flowchart for playrandomsound

+**Mar 18**
+* Algorithm Playsound
+* I added a flowchart for playsound.
+I also developed my python.
+It can now obtain the download link for pokemon sound file.

+**Mar 19**
+* Attempted to play sound
+* I tried to playsound using the download link.
+I then figured out that I have to download the file before being able to play sound from it

+**Mar 20**
+* Psuedocode
+* I created psuedocode for all 3 of my flowcharts.
+I also made a Data Dictionary

+**Mar 21**
+* Playsound!
+* I can now download and playsound from the API.
+However, I ran into a problem where the path for the folder was different for each person, which I had to find a way to fix.

+**Mar 24**
+* Fixed Downloading problem
+* The program now does not break if an already downloaded file wants to get downloaded again.

+**Mar 25**
+* GUI Attempt
+* I tried to create a gui but I had no idea how to do it.
+I almost broke my code and later had to revert back to an earlier commit.
+I then made a simple version of my GUI later that afternoon.

+**Mar 26**
+* Easteregg
+* I created a fun thin where every time someone wanted to view stored sounds, all the buttons were random colors.

+**Mar 27**
+* Error handling
+* Created a thing where if there were no stored sounds, it would output: No stored sounds found, instead of breaking.

+**Apr 2**
+* Created Login
+* I created a login, which allowed for individual people's sounds to be stored in their own seperate folders.

+**Apr 7** (Current)
+* Redid the Github Commits.
+I also updated the structure chart to match the my program, such as the addition of a login.